Economic Development

 4 Result(s) Found

-In fall of 2023 staff conducted a number of community engagement efforts focused on Economic Development including two focus group meetings, attending the Youth Council and Senior Council meetings, conducting two surveys one general economic development and one focused on home businesses, media announcements, and personal outreach in several of the business districts.
-Below are summary reports and comments we received.
+In fall of 2023, staff conducted a number of community engagement efforts focused on Economic Development including two focus group meetings, attending the Youth Council and Senior Council meetings, conducting two surveys one general economic development and one focused on home businesses, media announcements, and personal outreach in several of the business districts.
+Below are summary reports and comments staff received.

-For more information about the City's business services see these webpages for business support and our tourism programs efforts see these webpages.
+For more information about the City's business services, see the business resources and tourism program webpages.

 Page 1 of 1